lmcq/firebase-firestorm/README.md

 #### 1. Initialize firestorm

-Call `firestorm.initialize(firestore, options?)` as soon as you intialize your firestore app.
+Call `firestorm.initialize(firestore, options?)` as soon as you initialize your firestore app.
 See [intialization options](###-initialization-options) for more information about intiailizing firestorm.